LittleBigRefresh/Docs/Docs/topics/discord/faq.md

 It aims to be smart, communicating with the server for proper patching instructions via our "AutoDiscover" protocol.

-## Q: Is PPSSPP supported by Refresh
+## Q: Is PPSSPP supported by Refresh?

 Not at the moment.
 PPSSPP support is in the works, but is currently not possible.